-Last year’s official nomination opening of 2014 Asia CEO awards, an event annually held to recognize the top emerging and achieving Filipino CEOs or chief executive officers, has made founder Rebecca Bustamante-Mills excited.
+The official nomination opening of 2014 Asia CEO awards has made founder Rebecca Bustamante-Mills excited.

-When prompted why, she answered it was because Philippines, her country was hailed as an emerging business hub in Asia.
+When prompted why, she answered it was because the Philippines, her country, was hailed as an emerging business hub in Asia.

-Rebecca Bustamante-Mills, at 48, is the founder and president of Chalré Associates, a multinational recruitment firm for senior management executive positions, and spends her days at work negotiating deals with foreign companies and coordinating lectures and seminars with local and foreign business authorities.
-The non-profit organization Asia CEO Forum, Chalré’s Corporate Social Responsibility project is also Bustamante’s brain-child, offering monthly forums for the last five years.
+Rebecca Bustamante-Mills, at 48, is the founder and president of Chalré Associates, a multinational recruitment firm for senior management executive positions, and spends her days at work negotiating deals with foreign companies and coordinating lectures and seminars with local and international business authorities.
+The non-profit organization Asia CEO Forum, Chalré’s Corporate Social Responsibility project, is also Bustamante’s brain-child.

 Hard to believe, but Bustamante started her life from poverty.
-She was the 7th child in 11 children.
-The death of her mother when she was 18 forced her to work to put her younger siblings to school, as her father had no steady income.
-She was a working student all throughout high school, doing odd jobs from being a house helper for different families to a saleslady to vending pandesal, ice buko and ice candy.
+She was the 7th of eleven children.
+The death of her mother prompted Rebecca was 18 forced her to work to put her younger siblings to school, as her father had no steady income.
+She was a working student throughout high school.
+Rebecca did odd jobs from being a house helper for different families to a saleslady to vending pandesal, ice buko, and ice candy.
 Reminiscing, Bustamante states that she was interested in sales even then.

 Bustamante moved to Singapore when she was 19, finding a better paying job as a domestic helper.
 The three years spent in Singapore was spent juggling her daily tasks assigned by her employers and studying in secret for her degree in Accounting at the Open University of Singapore Institute of Management.

-Looking for another better paying job, Bustamante found herself working in Canada as a nanny for almost 4 years.
+Looking for another better paying job, Bustamante found herself working in Canada as a nanny for almost four years.
 Same in Singapore, she juggled her work and education, completing her graduate studies in Accounting and Marketing at Ryerson University in Ontario.
-Commenting on education, Bustamante states that learning is very important to her, citing that to be successful you have to continue learning and developing skills.
+Commenting on training, Bustamante states that learning is essential to her, citing that to be successful, you have to continue learning and developing skills.
 Bustamante further expands that she has never stopped studying.

-Bustamante was 27 when she started feeling the pull of wanting to settle down, that is when she was almost done with her promise to her late mother, to let her younger siblings finish their schooling.
+Bustamante was 27 when she started feeling the pull of wanting to settle down.
+That was the time when she made right to a promise to her mother to let her younger siblings finish their schooling.
 Upon getting the idea of a serious relationship, she read more on dating and listed the qualities of her ideal man.

-It was a friend who first introduced her to businessman Richard Mills, and just after a few weeks of dating, Mills wanted to introduce her to his family.
-This was the time Bustamante wanted to come clean with her background and financial status, lying about it at first.
+A friend first introduced her to businessman Richard Mills, and just after a few weeks of dating, Mills wanted to introduce her to his family.
+Bustamante wanted to come clean with her background and financial status, lying about it at first.
 She brought Mills to the Philippines and introduced him to her family.
 She was 31 when they tied the knot.
-They currently have 2 boys.
+They currently have two boys.

-Bustamante states that their relationship worked out because they believed it can be developed instead of being instantly in love.
+Bustamante states that their relationship worked out because they believed it could be developed instead of being instantly in love.

-It was on after spending Christmas of 2000 in the Philippines that the couple decided to settle in the Philippines for good.
-This is mostly due to Richard falling in love with the Filipino culture and values.
+After spending Christmas of 2000 in the Philippines, the couple decided to settle in the country for good.
+This is mostly due to Richard falling in love with Filipino culture and values.
 Both parents wanted their children to grow up in that.

-Wanting to give back to the Philippines and the poor, which was where she came from; Bustamante planned to attract more foreign investments to the Philippines, which would generate more jobs for the people, and it was in 2009 when the Asia CEO Forum which the Mills couple inaugurated.
+Wanting to give back to the Philippines and the poor, which was where she came from; Bustamante planned to attract more foreign investments to the Philippines.
+It aimed to generate more jobs for the people, and it was in 2009 when the Asia CEO Forum, which the Mills couple inaugurated.

 The Asia CEO forum was made for Filipino and foreign leaders to share their experience of doing business in the Philippines.
-The forum was all about making noise about the Philippines and its people, that Filipino businessmen are ready for the global competition.
+The conference was all about making noise about the Philippines and its people that Filipino businessmen are ready for the global competition.

-Bustamante also expressed her hope of inspiring more women leaders to aim higher, disregarding the notion that men will always be better leaders or CEOs and that being a CEO will rob their families of their time.
-She states that with time management, open communication and setting priorities, anyone can achieve the highest position.
+Bustamante also expressed her hope of inspiring more women leaders to aim higher.
+She advised disregarding the notion that men will always be better leaders or CEOs and that being a CEO will rob their families of their time.
+She states that with time management, open communication, and setting priorities, anyone can achieve the highest position.
 To make your family understand your ambitions, it is also best you share your dreams with them and meet in the middle.

 Photo credit: CNN Philippines